Man dies from stab wounds, woman charged with homicide - Local News 8

 Blackfoot Police report Melissa K. Perkes, 35, is being held in the Bingham County Jail and charged with 2nd-degree Homicide.

 Police say they were called to a fight on the 100 block of N. Broadway Street at approximately 11:46 p.m. for a disturbance.
 The caller said they thought the person might be injured.
-When they arrived they attempted to provide life-saving aid.
-The victim was taken to the hospital where he succumbed to his injuries, they said.
+When they arrived they attempted to provide life-saving aid to the man.
+He was taken to the hospital where he succumbed to his injuries, they said.

 They say anyone with additional information is urged to contact Lt.
 Davis of the Blackfoot-Bingham County Joint Detective Division at 208-782-3084.